venkatacrc/algos/MLSysDesign/ml_areas.md

 - What is the Primary function?
 -   select and show best( == highest expected value) something that maximizes platforms objective function.
 -  What is the Primary Metric and the formula?
+-  🧠 Pro Tip for ML System Design Interviews
+    - Always mention versioning of features and delayed label joins as critical to data reliability in production pipelines.
+It shows strong ML Ops awareness.

     - perrsonalized news ranking systems.
     - ads recommendation system.